-The scope of Congress' power under §5 of the Fourteenth Amendment, however, has been in flux over the years.
+The scope of Congress's power under §5 of the Fourteenth Amendment, however, has been in flux over the years.
 In Katzenbach v.
 Morgan, the Court held that §5 of the Fourteenth Amendment authorized Congress not just to enforce the provisions of the Fourteenth Amendment as defined by the courts, but to help define its scope.
-In Katzenbach, the Court upheld a portion of the Voting Rights Act of 1965 which barred the application of English literacy requirements to persons who had reached sixth grade in a Puerto Rican school taught in Spanish.
-In upholding the statute, the Court rejected the argument that Congress' power to legislate under the Fourteenth Amendment.
-Rather, the Court held that the Congress could enforce the Fourteenth Amendment by "appropriate" legislation consistent with the "letter and spirit of the constitution."
+In Katzenbach, the Court upheld a portion of the Voting Rights Act of 1965 that barred the application of English literacy requirements to persons who had reached 6th grade in a Puerto Rican school taught in Spanish.
+In upholding the statute, the Court rejected the argument that Congress's power to legislate under the Fourteenth Amendment.
+Rather, the Court held that Congress could enforce the Fourteenth Amendment by "appropriate" legislation consistent with the "letter and spirit of the constitution."

-The rationale for this holding appears to be that Congress has the ability to evaluate and address factual situations which it determines may lead to degradation of rights protected under the Fourteenth Amendment.
+The rationale for this holding appears to be that Congress has the ability to evaluate and address factual situations that it determines may lead to degradation of rights protected under the Fourteenth Amendment.
 This is true even if a court would not find a constitutional violation to have occurred.
-In fact, what the Court appeared to have done was to require only that the Congress establish a rational basis for why the legislation was necessary to protect a Fourteenth Amendment right.
+In fact, what the Court appeared to have done was to require only that Congress establish a rational basis for why the legislation was necessary to protect a Fourteenth Amendment right.

 Subsequent Supreme Court cases, however, have limited the reach of Katzenbach.
 In Oregon v.
 Mitchell, the Court struck down a requirement that the voting age be lowered to 18 for state elections.
-In prohibiting the Congress from dictating the voting age for state elections, a splintered Court appears to have supported Congress' power to pass laws which protect Fourteenth Amendment rights against state intrusions, but rejected the ability of Congress to extend the substantive content of those rights.
-As 18-year-olds are not a protected class under the
+In prohibiting Congress from dictating the voting age for state elections, a splintered Court appears to have supported Congress's power to pass laws that protect Fourteenth Amendment rights against state intrusions, but rejected the ability of Congress to extend the substantive content of those rights.
+As 18-year-olds are not a protected class under the Fourteenth Amendment, the Court found that Congress was attempting to create, rather than protect, Fourteenth Amendment rights.